 The subject interview aims to test your ability to reason logically and your mathematical ability and scientific understanding in an engineering context.
 We realise that it is a challenge to have to ‘think through’ problems under pressure so we do our best to make you feel as much at ease as possible – and provide hints if you run into difficulties, much as we would for students in supervisions.

-Applicants invited for interview are also required to sit an at-interview written assessment.
+Applicants invited for interview are also required to sit a mathematics based written assessment.

 The Wolfson Engineer: